 “I am Nestro,” he said, “one of the Guardians of the Clockwork Universe.
 It has ever been our duty to maintain order within the known cosmos, but we have never been men of action.
 The magnitude of the child’s power has forced us to take exceptional steps to safeguard the very workings of the universe!”

 “I have heard of you Clockworkers,” said Gwythion, “during my travels through the universe as Cobol the Starknight.
 But with all your power, why did you not intervene earlier?”

 “Yes,” demanded Blackstarr.
-“Where were you when my labor and the birth of my son were being threatened by Despero?”
+“Where were you when my labor and the birth of our son were being threatened by Despero?”